prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "Do not pray for an easy life, pray for the strength to endure a difficult one." -Bruce Lee

-It's almost certain that, there will be a lot challenges & hardships in our life.
-So, why to pray for an easy life?
+It's almost certain that there will be a lot of challenges & hardships in our life.
+So, why pray for an easy life?
 Pray for the strength to face those challenges, overcome those hardships & ultimately achieve our goals.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 6.

-> "Education is not the learning of facts, but the training of mind to think." -Albert Einstein
+> "Education is not the learning of facts, but the training of the mind to think." -Albert Einstein

 In the age of computers, learning of "facts" is not valuable.
 But, how to think, how to approach & solve any problem is more important.
 Once we know the art of how to approach & solve a problem or how to learn something, everything becomes easier.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>